Pistorius faces sentencing over girlfriend's death after divisive trial

 In a front page headline on Friday, South Africa's Times newspaper cited experts saying: 'Oscar won't go to jail'.
 Conversely, Johannesburg's Star said he was likely to get as many as 10 years behind bars, with a portion suspended.

-At the sentencing hearing, Masipa is likely to hear arguments from prosecution and defense, possibly for as long as a day each, and psychological and probation experts before making her ruling.
+At the sentencing hearing, Masipa is likely to hear arguments from prosecution and defence, possibly for as long as a day each, and psychological and probation experts before making her ruling.

 LEGAL REPERCUSSIONS